-Conducted independently by HKPC, supported by HKCERT and sponsored by internet service and MSS provider HKT, the survey assesses the readiness of Hong Kong companies in tackling today’s cyber threats.
-In the survey, telephone interviews with 380 enterprises covering six industry sectors were conducted in August 2021.
-The results of the “HKT Hong Kong Enterprise Cyber Security Readiness Index 2021” can be downloaded from https://events.hkpc.org/1061285757/hkt_hkecsr_2021.pdf.
+Conducted independently by HKPC, supported by HKCERT and sponsored by HKT, the survey assesses the readiness of Hong Kong enterprises in tackling today’s cyber threats.
+In the survey, telephone interviews with 367 enterprises covering six industry categories were conducted in September 2022.
+The results of the “HKT Hong Kong Enterprise Cyber Security Readiness Index 2022” can be downloaded from http://u.hkpc.org/HKECSRI_2022.

 - Ends -